Angry ‘DWTS’ Fans Claim They Won’t Watch The New Season Following Recent Changes

 Angry fans of Dancing with the Stars have claimed they won’t watch the newest season of the series following big changes to its cast.

-Following an Instagram post shared by the long-running television show, which is entering its 29th season of competition, fans let their frustration and disappointment be known on myriad topics including the hiring of Tyra Banks, the latest cast of celebrities, and the removal of long-running hosts Tom Bergeron and Erin Andrews.
+In response to an Instagram post shared by the long-running television show, which is entering Season 29 of competition, fans let their frustration and disappointment be known on myriad topics — including the hiring of Tyra Banks, the latest cast of celebrities, and the removal of longtime hosts Tom Bergeron and Erin Andrews.

 The social media image showed many dancing emoji in the shape of a DNA sign with a caption that reflected the photo.

-Viewers took several pointed jabs as the production for its major changes in the comments section of the post.
+Viewers took several pointed jabs at the production for the program’s major changes.

 “You’ve sunken to the depths and angered a lot of viewers.
 We want Tom and Erin.
 On top of that, it looks like you scrapped the bottom of the barrel with ‘stars’.
 Not thinking that I’ll watch.
 I love the pros but the rest of the show tanked,” claimed one disgruntled viewer.